baijum/service-binding-documentation/docs/exposing-binding-data/direct-secret-reference.md

 # Direct Secret Reference

-[Direct Secret Reference][direct-secret-reference] allows to connect to a service by using Secret as a reference.
-This is useful when there is no Provisioned Service available.
-All the keys in the Secret resource is exposed as binding data.
+When a resource is not available as a Provisioned Service, but there is a `Secret` service resource available for binding, use the [Direct Secret Reference][direct-secret-reference] method.
+In this method, a `ServiceBinding` resource directly references a `Secret` service resource to connect to a service.
+All the keys in the `Secret` service resource are exposed as binding metadata.

-Here is an example usage:
+## Example: Specification with the binding.operators.coreos.com API

 ```
 apiVersion: binding.operators.coreos.com/v1alpha1